rbmcgill/LoL_UI_ReferenceGuide/searching_champions.md

 # Searching for Champions

 ## find_champion - API Description
-find_champion is an API call that allows players to find a champion in the Champions page of the Collection tab.
+**find_champion** is an API call that allows players to find a champion in the Champions page of the Collection tab.
 Players can search for a champion by name, role, or location of origin.
 A list of suggested champions displays based on the player’s search term.
 Search terms can be complete or partial words.

 **Example:** If a player searches for “gang”, Gangplank displays.

 ![Gangplank search](images/Collection_Champions_Search.png)
 <br>

-## find_champion - API Requirements
+## API Requirements
 - Champion search parameters in order:
   1. name
   2. role